NNPDF/nnpdf/doc/sphinx/source/vp/examples.rst

 trying to gain familiarity with how to produce results with validphys or when you want to carry out a common task, e.g. plotting some PDFs, and you do not want to write the runcard yourself.

+It is strongly encouraged to capitalise namespaces, e.g. ``PDFscalespecs`` rather than ``pdfscalespecs``.
+This is to avoid confusion between namespaces, which are relevant only to that runcard, and any actions within ``validphys``, which by convention are lower case.

 Here we detail the examples that already exist and list the resources which it is recommended that you use when writing a new example runcard.